RadimPesa/las-docker/README.md

 ```bash
 docker-compose up
 ```
-On the first execution, genomic annotation data will be automatically downloaded from the web and imported inside the LAS instance database.
+Upon the first execution, seed databases as well as annotation data downloaded from the web will be automatically imported inside the LAS instance database.
 This process may take a long time.

 ## Running scripts
 ### Clinical and biobanking modules